fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程三.md

 - `cumsum_along_axis`: `ndarray`.
 A new array holding the result is returned unless `out` is specified, in which case a reference to `out` is returned.
 The result has the same size as `a`, and the same shape as `a` if `axis` is not `None` or `a` is a `1-d` array.

-&emsp;&emsp;Notes: Arithmetic is modular when using integer types, and no error is raised on overflow.
+&emsp;&emsp;**Notes**: Arithmetic is modular when using integer types, and no error is raised on overflow.

 ``` python
 >>> a = np.array([[1, 2, 3], [4, 5, 6]])